heyitsjakub/NativeCode/README.md

 Before opening a new issue, please include:

-- NativeCode version
+- NativeCode version and platform (macOS or Windows)
-- macOS version
+- OS version (macOS or Windows build)
-- Mac model and memory
+- Machine specs — Mac model, or CPU/GPU/RAM on Windows
 - Selected AI model
-- Whether you are using local Rapid-MLX or a remote OpenAI-compatible server
+- Backend — local Rapid-MLX (macOS), local Ollama (Windows), or a remote OpenAI-compatible server
 - Steps to reproduce the issue

 ## Requesting a feature